Ardziv/terraform-content-based-load-balancing/README.md

 	-var="credentials_file_path=~/.gcloud/Terraform.json" \
 ```

-Or save all your variable into a file `my-project-id-123.auto.tfvars` and call it like this:
+Or save all your variable into a copy of the file `terraform.tfvars.example` (i.e. `my-project-id-123.auto.tfvars`) and call it like this:

 ```
 terraform apply -auto-approve